gta2578/remix-demo-test-task/README.md

 You now have a working example project.
 You can head back to the documentation and continue by browsing the [templates](https://mui.com/material-ui/getting-started/templates/) section.

+Test Assignment Details
+This project was completed as a part of the test assignment provided  [in this document](https://homaily.notion.site/React-Front-End-Assignment-12fdbad91f0b80929b64eda6c6d955a0).